netzherpes/phonebook-for-KIM-1/README.md

 improved version: Load $0200, Start $0200, Data at $2000

 ## Usage
-Switch Data entry / data querry with "esc" <br>
+Switch Data entry / data query with (ESC) <br>
-You start with data querry. and a question mark.<br>
+The Program starts in data query mode and a question mark.
+Enter a searchphrase or press (ENTER) to show all entries.<br>
-The first letter after the (ESC) is sadly not echoed.
+*The first letter after the (ESC) is sadly not echoed.
 Still investigating.
 Stoopid KIM.
-But it's there ;)
+But it's there ;)*

-After switching to data entry you can write whatever you want, up to 255 chars.
+After switching to data entry you can write whatever you want, up to 255 characters.
+Normally (in a phonebook) something like
+ > nils 0190222222

 End your line with (ENTER). **Important: Start your very first enrty with an (Enter), too!**<br>

- > nils 0190222222

-after you are finished, press esc to search for entries.
+Ater you are finished, press (ESC)  to get back to search for entries.

 ## Memory of Data
 The single entries are identified by the $0d at the start and the end.
 Eberything in between this borders counts ad one line.<br>